Digital & Social Media Safety Tips for Caregivers

 - Talk about the risks, such as what can happen when a child’s identity, location, or other personal information gets into the wrong hands.

 - Kids in care are at higher risk for online, digital, and other bullying.
+Children with mental health challenges, trauma histories, or other vulnerabilities may be especially targeted, as they can be more susceptible to manipulation or less likely to report problems.
+Cyberbullying often occurs on platforms like Snapchat (where messages disappear quickly, making it harder to document), TikTok (where algorithm-driven content can rapidly amplify harassment), YouTube (where comment sections can become hostile), Instagram (where social comparison and exclusion play out publicly), and Discord (where group chats can easily turn into spaces for targeted harassment).
 Discuss what bullying looks like, what to do if the child or someone they know is bullied, and how important it is to communicate with parents or caregivers if it’s happening.

 - Warn the child in your care that gifts, pressure to do things, requests for pictures, and other seemingly innocent actions by an acquaintance from the digital space could also be grooming.